IntegrierBar/InverseMagneticBillards/README.md

 It will not affect the actual trajectories.
 Only the main control is able to do that

+#### Save Phase Space
+Will write the phase space trajectories of all trajectories to a file and save it.
+If running in a browser it will be saved as a download.
+On PC it will save the file in "AppData"...

 ### Flow Map
 The flow map shows the flow map of the current system.
 Controls can be opened under "Flow Map Control".